-When using the "Roster", the federal aid project must be identified prior to the consultant selection process.
-No "Roster" consultant may be awarded more than one federal aid contract from the "Roster" at a time.
+No "Roster" consultant may be awarded more than one federal aid contract from any "Roster" at one time for each phase of the project.
 When active contracts are complete, the consultant's name will be returned to "available" status.
+(Roster process cannot be used if the consultant's agreement has expired or completed within the same phase.)